pulkit0512/ParallelAndAsynchronousProgramming/ReadMe.md

 ![img.png](CollectVsReduce.png)

-**The reduce() function performs an immutable computation throughout in each and every step.**
+**reduce() function performs an immutable computation throughout in each and every step.**

 ![img.png](ReduceInParallelStreams.png)

 ### Identity in reduce()
-- Identity gives you the same value when its used in the computation
+- Identity gives you the same value when it's used in the computation
 - Addition: Identity = 0
 - 0 + 1 => 1
 - 0 + 20 => 20